This Garmin Instinct review dives deep into the ins and outs of the Garmin smartwatch.

 Once the it's in place and you feel comfortable, you can rest assured knowing your readings will be the best they can be.
 You can actively monitor your heart rate, distance, and pace as well as vertical speed.
 The watch also comes with 24/7 tracking, which counts everything, including resting heart rate and stairs climbed.
 Note that if you do opt for 24/7 tracking, the Instinct has a battery life of 14 days, in which sleep mode is not included.

-It uses an optical heart rate sensor to measure during workouts.
+The watch uses an optical heart rate sensor to measure during workouts.
 The activity tracking includes running (VO2 max), swimming, cycling, hiking, and more.
 Basically any type of workout except for golf.

 You can quickly access different workouts or sports modes in the upper right-hand corner.
 Once you select your activity of choice, you can customize the screen display with five pieces of information.
 They also add Virtual Partner and auto lap features for you to enjoy.
+This one has better features than most other sports watches.

 As we noted, the Garmin Instinct watch tracks various outdoor activities and sporting activities.
 25 to be exact.
 The most popular options are running, biking, and swimming.
 Some other less popular activities include stair-stepping and rowing.

-It also offers more advanced options like Virtual Partners and downloaded maps.
+The watch also offers more advanced options like Virtual Partners and downloaded maps.
 A virtual partner is a training tool that helps you meet your fitness goals by setting a target speed or pace.
 In this case, you can set the rate of your virtual partner and try to keep pace with them through regular updates.

 Downloaded maps are particularly useful if you want to run in forest trails or the mountains.
 You can prepare maps and upload a route via the Garmin app.
 If you get off-track, it will reroute you back to the course to ensure you don't get lost.